wardi/jsonsquared/README.md

 # [JSON]²

-JSON Squared is a (planned) library for lossless conversion between [JSON](http://json.org) and CSV or Excel format in a sparse style convenient for editing.
+JSON Squared is a tool being developed for lossless conversion between [JSON](http://json.org) and CSV or Excel format in a sparse style convenient for editing.